 History of Royal Dutch Shell

-Royal Dutch Shell dates back to 1907 to the merger of the British Shell Transport and Trading Company and the Dutch company Royal Dutch Petroleum.
+Royal Dutch Shell dates back to 1907 when the British Shell Transport and Trading Company and the Dutch company Royal Dutch Petroleum merged.

 The two companies came together to join forces against the powerful Standard Oil.
 All these companies at the time fiercely competed to find and access the next great oil field, including offshore sites.

-The origins of the company date back even further than 1907, considering the beginnings of the two merged companies.
+The company’s origins date back even further than 1907, considering the beginnings of the two merged companies.

 Royal Dutch Petroleum began in 1890 with an oil field in Sumatra.
 Shell Transport and Trading was founded in 1897 but originated as a much earlier company that imported seashells, hence the name and one of the now most recognized corporate logos in the world.